DimaRU/NorminetteLint/README.md

 ## Install:

-Download form releases and copy executable to the "/usr/local/bin" for example.
+Download form releases and copy executable to the "/usr/local/bin" or to the home directory (~) in school environment.
-Create `.norminettelint.yml` configuation file in home directory or in project directory.
+Create `.norminettelint.yml` configuation file in home directory or in the project directory.

 ## Build: